 Student outcomes assessment in graduate programs is part of Program Outcomes Assessment and is reported in that section of this report.
-In addition, the Office of University Assessment and Testing periodically conducts a Graduate Student Satisfaction Survey, and the Survey of Alumni of Graduate Programs in odd-numbered years.
+In addition, the Office of University Assessment and Testing periodically conducts a Graduate Student Satisfaction Survey, and conducts the Survey of Alumni of Graduate Programs in odd-numbered years.
 These university-wide assessments provide university- and program-level assessment information about graduate students.
-The Graduate Student Satisfaction Survey (GSSS) was most recently conducted in Fall 2004 (see 2004-05 report for details).
+A Survey of Alumni of Graduate Programs will be conducted in 2008-09, following the established cycle.